WombatExtreme/diy-kvm/Readme.md

 🛠️ TROUBLESHOOTING

-If the KVM is unresponsive, use the Debug Log button in the Web UI or run:
+If the KVM is unresponsive, run:
 Bash

 tail -f ~/diy-kvm/docs/watchdog_events.txt

 📊 DIAGNOSTIC MONITORING

-To watch your thermals and watchdog status in real-time during your test, run:
+To watch your thermals in real-time, run:
 Bash

 watch -n 5 "echo '--- THERMALS ---'; cat /sys/class/thermal/thermal_zone0/temp; echo '--- WATCHDOG ---'; tail -n 5 ~/diy-kvm/docs/watchdog_events.txt"

 Wombat Extreme Technologies 30 Years of PC Excellence.

+**Would you like me to generate the actual `deploy_kvm.sh` script** so the curl command in your new README actually has a file to download and run?